CÉIM offers benefits for everyone involved – for 1st year students, student leaders and staff, as well as the College/School.

 CÉIM helps students to:

-- Develop the academic and life skills to get the most out of their time at NUI Galway
+- Develop the academic and life skills to get the most out of their time at University of Galway

 - Integrate socially and widen their network by getting to know other 1st years, students in higher years and staff